GeekyAnts/nextjs-typescript-firebase/README.md

 ### Adding a page

-- to add a new page , create a new file named `<your-page-name>.tsx`
+- To add a new page , create a new file named `<your-page-name>.tsx`
-- you can further import your own React Components and use it under `render` fnction
+- You can further import your own React Components and use it under `render` fnction

 ### Setting Up Firebase

-- create a new project in [Firebase Console](https://console.firebase.google.com/) ,
+- Create a new project in [Firebase Console](https://console.firebase.google.com/) ,
   if you haven't already
-- enable `Authentication (Password Based)` , `Database` and `Storage` on your project
+- Enable `Authentication (Password Based)` , `Database` and `Storage` on your project
 - copy and paste your api credentials in `firebaseConfig.json`
 - To add a table of your own go to your Firebase project -> database -> create database , again , if you haven't already
-- use the following code under your project to update/create a table
+- Use the following code under your project to update/create a table

 ```tsx
 import firebase from 'src/firebase';